 Why choose this course

-We perform fresh, innovative, world-leading research across literature, writing and linguistics, and have been ranked as one of the top ten English departments for undergraduate degrees in the UK by The Times and The Sunday Times Good University Guide 2017 and the Guardian University Guide 2018.
+We perform fresh, innovative, world-leading research across literature, writing and linguistics, with our undergraduate creative writing courses ranked in the top 10 in the Complete University Guide 2019 and The Times and The Sunday Times Good University Guide 2019.

 We’re at the forefront of new knowledge in fields including literature, translation, language, linguistics, creative writing, and film studies.
 With a strong focus on research and writing in international contexts, we can provide you with a network of research links and support for your professional or academic career.